Herod's Palace (Herodium): Historical Framework

 Herodium is a palace/fortress constructed by Herod the Great, king of Judaea (c.
 72 – c.
 4 BCE).

 Herodium was built by Herod as a mausoleum for himself.
-Prof. Ehud Netzer claimed to have positively discovered the burial place of Herod at the site, however, as this and large parts of Herodium generally had been ransacked both in antiquity and later, this was contested by other archeologists.
+Ehud Netzer claimed to have positively discovered the burial place of Herod at the site, however, as this and large parts of Herodium generally had been ransacked both in antiquity and later, this was contested by other archeologists.
 Josephus describes the building of Herodium as follows: "Having constructed monuments to his family members, Herod turned to his own commemoration […….] he built a breast-shaped mound at a distance of 60 ris from Jerusalem, and named it thus [Herodium], decorating it even more splendidly.
 The hill-top was surrounded by circular towers, within whose circumference he built a very lavish palace......"
 He further describes Herod's end as follows: "the body was carried for two hundred furlongs, to Herodium, where he had wanted to be buried.
 That is how the Herod saga came to an end."

 During the Bar Kokhva (בר כוכבא) revolt 132-135/6 CE, Jewish rebels used the site as an important base in their war efforts against the Romans.

 During the Byzantine period (4th-7th centuries) a village with three churches was built on the ruins of some of the lower parts of the site.